 Temporary protected status is only available to people who come to the United States from countries that have recently had an environmental disaster, natural disaster, civil war, or other unsafe circumstances that would make it dangerous for them to return.

-Temporary protected status, which is commonly called TPS, isn’t a path to a green card.
-In fact, it doesn’t even last that long – you can only stay in the U.S. for up to 18 months if you’re here on TPS unless the government extends your country’s TPS status and you re-register.
+Temporary protected status, which is commonly called TPS, is not a path to a green card.
+In fact, it doesn’t even last that long.
+You can only stay in the U.S. for up to 18 months if you’re here on TPS unless the government extends your country’s TPS status and you re-register.

 However, if the U.S. government grants you temporary protected status, you can apply for a work permit and, during the time that you’re in the country legally, you may explore other options that might allow you to remain in the U.S. longer.